 Fortunately, there are plenty of DIY hacks that can make your home look sophisticated, modern, and gorgeous.
 Forget about spending a fortune on major renovations and expensive accessories.

 It’s time to dust off your decor dreams and get creative.
-Here are seven ideas for a more beautiful and luxurious townhouse, studio apartment, or suburban home.
+Whether you are remodeling your new place, moving into a new one, or downsizing, here are seven ideas for a more beautiful and luxurious townhouse, studio apartment, or suburban home.

 Mirrors are an ingenious and inexpensive way to refresh your interior and give it a more modern feel.
 They also create the illusion of space, ideal for cramped bedrooms, studies, bathrooms, or living areas.
 Place them on closet doors, in dull halls, or on a wall.